-Persons seeking to obtain the approval to use campus areas for expressive activities must:
+Persons seeking to obtain the approval to use campus areas for expressional activities must:

 - 1) Contact the office of University Events to reserve space in accordance with standard university procedures.
-University Events will consult with the chief of police or designee and secure all necessary police approvals in preparation for the event; or - 2) If there is no intention to reserve space on campus, the requester must submit a permit application to the chief of police or designee.
-The request must identify the requester and provide contact information and state the proposed date, time, and duration of the proposed event and an estimate of the number of people expected to attend, as well as a list of planned activities (e.g., speech or rally, march, signs, picketing, distribution of literature).
+University Events will consult with the chief of police or designee and secure all necessary police approvals in preparation for the event; or - application to the chief of police or designee.
+The request must identify the requester and provide contact information, and state the proposed date, time, and duration of the proposed event and an estimate of the number of people expected to attend, as well as a list of planned activities (e.g., speech or rally, march, signs, picketing, distribution of literature).
 A liability waiver form must be executed.
 The chief of police or designee will respond to the request in writing as soon as practicable.
 This approval procedure is not intended as a prior restraint; rather, it allows for the safe and equitable use of university facilities, as well as the ability of the university to notify the appropriate members of its staff whose services might be needed or impacted by the use of the designated areas.
 Exceptions to the advance approval requirement may be made in the case of spontaneous speech-related events which are occasioned by news or affairs coming into public knowledge less than 24 hours prior to such event.
+In such a case, responsive expressional activities in the public forum areas of the campus require no advance notice.

-Failure to identify oneself to, or comply with the directions of, a university official or other public official acting in the performance of their duties while on university property, is prohibited.
+Failure to identify oneself to, or comply with the directions of, a university official or other public official acting in the performance of his or her duties while on university property, is prohibited.

-All persons at a talk or demonstration shall respect the right to dissent.
-Any person who interferes with acceptable forms of expressive activity shall be considered to be in violation of this policy.
+All persons at a talk or demonstration must respect the right to dissent.
+Any person who interferes with acceptable forms of dissent is considered in violation of this policy in the same way as is a dissenter who violates the rights of the speaker or the audience.
 Preventing speech from occurring by disruptive protest itself constitutes an attack on freedom of speech.

-There shall be no obstruction of entrances or exits, corridors or thoroughfares of buildings.
+There must be no obstruction of entrances or exits, corridors or thoroughfares of buildings.

-There shall be no interference with educational or administrative activities inside or outside of buildings.
+There must be no interference with educational or administrative activities inside or outside of buildings.

-There shall be no interference with scheduled university ceremonies, events, or activities.
+There must be no interference with scheduled university ceremonies, events, or activities.